mpv-player/mpv/DOCS/interface-changes.rst

       obscure use that stopped working with the change above.
 It was also prone to be confused with a feature not implemented by it: auto did _not_ mean that deinterlacing was enabled on demand.)
+    - add shortened mnemonic names for mouse button bindings, eg. mbtn_left the old numeric names (mouse_btn0) are deprecated
+    - remove mouse_btn3_dbl and up, since they are only generated for buttons 0-2 (these now print an error when sent from the 'mouse' command)
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.